CodeQueen-AI/OpenAI-Agents-SDK/Step01-Introduction of Open AI SDK/README.md

 * Unexpected outputs
 * Unsafe instructions

-👉 *Jaise ek traffic signal road safety ke liye hota hai, waise hi guardrails AI ke safety ke liye hotay hain.*
+👉 *Jaise ek traffic signal road safety ke liye hota hai, waise hi guardrails AI ke safety ke liye hotay hain*

----

 ### 🔹 8. **What is Tracing?**

-**Tracing lets you see:**
+**Tracing lets you se:**

 * What the agent said
 * Which tools it used
 * Which agent it passed the task to
 * What final answer it gave

-👉 *Tracing se aap errors find kar sakte ho aur performance improve kar sakte ho.*
+👉 *Tracing se aap errors find kar sakte ho aur performance improve kar sakte ho*

----

 ### 🔹 9. **Why Use Agents SDK?**